NurAycaIlhan/NurAycaIlhan/README.md

 <h2 align="center">
 Who am I?
 </h2>
-Junior Computer Science and Engineering student at Sabanci University.
+Computer Science and Engineering graduate from Sabanci University.
 Loves artificial intelligence and natural sciences.
-Had four internships.
 I can speak 3 languages; such as Turkish, English and German.
 </p>
 <center>
 <br>